danzzzg1432/pdf-downloader/README.md

 ### Instructions
-- Open your developer console and paste
+- Open your developer console and paste the script from main.js